grem11n/terraform-aws-vpc-peering/examples/module-depends-on/README.md

-# Using depends_on With This Module
+# Using `depends_on` With This Module

+**Warning**: There's a bug which prevents the creation of peering with the `depends_on` directove.
+Thus, Terraform should be executed twice to address that.

 If you're using Terraform `>=0.13`, you [can use `depends_on` meta-argument with modules as well](https://www.terraform.io/docs/language/meta-arguments/depends_on.html)